How to Use COUNTA Function with Criteria in Excel (4 Methods)

 How to Utilize COUNTA Function with Criteria in Excel: 4 Ways

-This section will further discuss four different applications, where you can implement COUNTA function with criteria in Excel to calculate non-equal cells to a range of certain things, to calculate the number of non-blank cells without zero (0) and with a formula returning a null value, how to achieve automatic summation after adding values in a table array and how to produce segmentation statistics by utilizing the COUNTA function.
+We will implement the COUNTA function with criteria to calculate cells not equal to a range, to calculate the number of non-blank cells not equal to zero (0) and with a formula returning a null value, to automatically sum values after adding them to a table array, and to produce segmentation statistics.

-Suppose, you want to count cells that are not equal to a range of certain things.
+Suppose we want to count cells that are not equal to a range of certain values.

 counta with criteria dataset

-For instance, in the dataset above, we had the name of Cricket Premier leagues from where we wanted to count how many numbers of cells have similar kinds of names.
-So, we exclude Big Bash, Mzansi, and County in another table and apply the following formula,
+For instance, in the dataset above we have the name of Cricket Premier leagues from which we want to count how many cells have similar kinds of names.

 =COUNTA(B5:B12)-SUMPRODUCT(COUNTIF(B5:B12,D7:D9))